 At Victoria, Marg and Hector said a temporary farewell to The Chaps who were heading off to some famous London pubs.
 The Cask at Pimlico was to be the focal point of the day.

 We did the walk to Buckingham Palace, Her Majesty did not invite us in for a Bier, or even a cuppa’.
 We then walked through Belgrave Square past many embassies before arriving at Wellington Arch.
-Somehow instead of Piccadilly, we ended up walking towards its continuation, Knightsbridge.
-This meant a visit to Harrods.

 Afternoon tea at Harrods, how many brownie points can one man earn on one trip?